tractor/tractor-website/PNT-tutorial.md

 With the design file created, we can run PNT using the commands

-    tractor -c design.yaml pnt-data
+    plough -C design.yaml pnt-data %Session
     tractor -c design.yaml pnt-em

-The first of these will take a lot longer than the second to run, since the tracts have to be generated and important characteristics extracted.
-Using default settings, run time on a standard PC is around 1 hr per subject for `pnt-data`, although the code is easily parallelisable if you have many subjects (see the `pnt-data-sge` script for running on computer clusters, or the `-p` option to `tractor` for use on multicore desktops).
-The result will be a text file called "genu_data.txt".
-The second script typically takes about a minute to run, and generates model and results files.
+The first of these will take longer than the second to run, since the tracts have to be generated and important characteristics extracted.
+Using default settings, run time on a standard PC is a few minutes per subject for `pnt-data`, although the code is easily parallelisable if you have many subjects (see `man plough` for information on how `plough` facilitates this).
+The result of these commands will be a text file called "genu_data.txt", plus model and results files with an .Rdata extension.

-Results can be visualised and interpreted as described [below](#visualising-and-interpreting-results).
+Results can be visualised and interpreted [as described below](#visualising-and-interpreting-results).

 ## Manual training